Ground State of BaFe2S3 from Lattice and Spin Dynamics

 The temperature evolution of the FWHM along the ladder direction, perpendicular to the ladder, and in energy is shown in the bottom panel of Fig.~\ref{fig:Mag}.
 At low temperatures and up to $T_N \approx 95$~K, the widths remain constant.
-The $\mathbf{Q}$-widths are limited by the crystal mosaicity, with a slightly narrower width along the ladder direction, consistent with the quasi-one-dimensional character of the system and previous reports on parent compounds \bfse ~\cite{Roll2023}.
-The energy width remains limited by the instrumental resolution ($44~\mu\mathrm{eV}$).
+The $\mathbf{Q}$-widths are limited by the crystal mosaicity, with a slightly narrower width along the ladder direction, consistent with the quasi-one-dimensional character of the system and previous reports on sibling compound \bfse~\cite{Roll2023}.
+The energy width remains also constant at $44~\mu\mathrm{eV}$.

-Above $T_N$, a progressive broadening is observed in both momentum and energy.
+Above $T_N$, a progressive broadening is observed both in momentum and energy.
 The increase of the $\mathbf{Q}$-width indicates a reduction of the magnetic correlation lengths along and perpendicular to the ladder direction, while the broadening in energy reflects a shortening of the magnetic fluctuation lifetime.
-The magnetic signal becomes undetectable above $T_S \approx 125$--$130$~K, suggesting that the magnetic correlations are no longer spatially coherent in reciprocal space and that the associated spectral weight is distributed over a broad momentum range and thus is assimilated as a homogenous background component.
+We note that a quantitative extraction of these correlation lengths and lifetimes from triple-axis data would require a full characterization of the four-dimensional resolution ellipsoid across multiple sample orientations, a measurement program well beyond the scope of the present study.
+However, the qualitative observation of finite broadenings clearly exceeding the instrumental resolution is sufficient to establish our conclusions.
+The magnetic signal becomes undetectable above $T_S\approx \unit[125-130]{K}$, suggesting that the magnetic correlations are no longer spatially coherent in reciprocal space and that the associated spectral weight is distributed over a broad momentum range and thus is assimilated as a homogenous background component.